Souey on his way out

 2003 - Chris Kirkland suffered a posterior knee ligament injury in our goalless FA Cup Fourth Round draw at Crystal Palace that kept him out of the side for nine months.
 Worse was to follow, as we lost the Anfield replay.

 1896 - Winger Ben Bull scored on his only reds appearance as we thumped Lincoln City 6-1 in a Second Division fixture at Anfield.
-Fred Geary, Frank Becton and George Allan were also on target, with James Ross netting a brace.
+Fred Geary, Frank Becton and George Allan were also on target, with Jimmy Ross netting a brace.
 Ben Gillespie struck the first of his six goals against us, with the other five coming with Manchester City.

 Winning on the south coast